jasongrimes/fretboardfoundation/_chapters/030-scales/090-pentatonic-and-blues-scales.md

 A pentatonic scale is a musical scale with five notes in an octave.

-Pentatonic scales sound good over many modes and harmonies.
+Pentatonic scales tend to sound good over many modes and harmonies.
-They are easy to play on guitar, having two notes per string.
+They are easy to play on guitar, in comfortable positions having two notes per string.

-They're often the first scales guitarists learn.
+They're often the first scales learned by beginning guitarists.

 ### Ancient and universal